FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/specification/attributes/column_naming_convention.md

 Column IDs provided in cost data following a consistent naming convention reduces friction for FinOps practitioners that consume the data for analysis, reporting, and other use cases.

-All columns defined in FOCUS MUST follow the naming requirements listed below.
-Provider generated columns SHOULD adopt these same naming requirements over time.
+All columns included in a FOCUS dataset MUST follow the naming requirements listed below.

 ## Attribute ID